We outline what property owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 Capital expenditure is usually deductible against any capital gain on an eventual disposal of the property.
 The rules for determining whether an expense is capital or revenue in nature for tax purposes are not always straightforward, particularly in relation to expenditure incurred on repairs and maintenance.

 Capital allowances are available on qualifying expenditure on commercial property, but are not generally available in respect of residential property.
 Instead, the actual cost of renewing furnishings can be taken as a deduction.

 The Rent a Room Scheme provides tax relief of £7,500 per year where an individual rents out a room in their only or main residence.
 There is also a £1,000 property allowance, allowing individuals to receive small amounts of rental income tax-free.
 It is not possible to claim both reliefs on the same source of income in a single tax year.

-- An unincorporated property businesses with a turnover of up to £150,000 now defaults to calculating taxable profits on the cash basis.
+- An unincorporated property business with a turnover of up to £150,000 now defaults to calculating taxable profits on the cash basis.
 Anyone wishing to continue to use the accruals basis will have to elect annually to do so.
-If you wish to elect out of the cash basis, you have until one year after the relevant self-assessment filing date to make the election (ie elections for 2021-22 will need to be made by 31 January 2024).
+If you wish to elect out of the cash basis, you have until one year after the relevant self-assessment filing date to make the election (eg elections for 2022-23 will need to be made by 31 January 2025).

 - Ensure that any losses are claimed, so that they can be carried forward and offset against future profits from the same rental business.

 - If you let a furnished room in your home to a lodger and your gross rental income exceeds £7,500 for the year, calculate whether it is more tax efficient for the excess to be charged to tax, or for you to pay tax on your rental profits after deduction of expenses in the usual way.
 You can elect for whichever method produces the lowest tax liability.